 Research drives what we do

-To ensure the highest quality of materials are delivered to you, we are very deliberate about how we include the latest educational research in every lesson, unit, resource or other material we publish.
+To ensure the highest quality of materials are delivered to you, we are highly deliberate about how we include the latest educational research in every lesson, unit, resource or other material we publish.

 Research

 At Cleverbean, our team is passionately committed to evidence-based practices, ensuring that teachers have access to the highest quality materials for effective teaching.
-Drawing from extensive individual experiences of 10-20 years in diverse classroom settings, our team guarantees support with the most effective practices.
-We believe that the combination of Cleverbean's materials and your expertise will ensure student engagement, achievement of educational outcomes, as well as a profound love for learning.
+Drawing from extensive individual experiences ranging from 10-20 years in diverse classroom settings, our team guarantees support with the most effective practices.
+We believe that the combination of Cleverbean's materials combined with the support of Loomi and your expertise, will ensure student engagement, achievement of educational outcomes, and a profound love for learning.

 Gradual Release of Responsibility